U1trajai/Lead-Planner/README.md

 - **Less context can be better** — Flooding a model with context can hurt focus and reliability.
 Limiting the context window often makes smaller models behave more predictably.

 - **Ambiguity gets exploited** — Models will find and use any gap in instructions.
-Clear, explicit language in agent files is not optional — it is the foundation of reliable behavior.
+Clear, explicit language in agent files is the foundation of reliable behavior.